 It’s an admittedly loose correlation, but as coffee becomes more expensive as a whole, it’s possible that more casual drinkers are decreasing, and those that still drink coffee on a regular basis want the most bang for their buck.
 That, along with increasing interest and concern for sustainability, fair practices, and even just a desire to try new cultures and flavors may be leading in part to a pull away from mass-produced coffee and more towards highly specialized coffee, like peaberry coffee.

 The Gourmet Coffee Trend: Before we delve too deeply into the peaberry coffee trend, we should examine the gourmet coffee trend in general.
 Over the past, almost two decades, the trend of coffee consumption has been very much in favor of gourmet coffee.
 As of 2017, well over half–59 percent of the coffee consumed a daily basis was considered gourmet, which in fact marked the first time that specialty coffee was more in demand than non-specialty coffee.

-That is also connected to another, deeper trend: third wave coffee.
-Third wave coffee distinguishes itself from specialty coffee in that the concern is not only about taste, but overall quality, and general production.
-Instead of simply desiring specialty coffee, third wave coffee is gourmet coffee that pays attention to:
+That is also connected to another, deeper trend: third-wave coffee.
+Third-wave coffee distinguishes itself from specialty coffee in that the concern is not only about taste, but the overall quality, and general production.
+Instead of simply desiring specialty coffee, third-wave coffee is gourmet coffee that pays attention to:

 specialized brewing methods